 We welcome visitors back to enjoy exhibitions, events, talks and classes in our upstairs gallery.

-As we all continue to live with the pandemic, General Office is maintaining measures to ensure the safety of staff, studio tenants and visitors, including limited capacity, hand sanitisation and social distancing.
+General Office is maintaining measures to ensure the safety of staff, studio tenants and visitors, including limited capacity, hand sanitisation and social distancing.

 General Office © 2021.
 All Rights Reserved